growthbook/growthbook/CONTRIBUTING.md

 ### Working on the main app

 The `yarn dev` command starts both the front-end and back-end in parallel.

-The back-end can take up to 30 seconds for the initial build, so be patient.

 The packages are available at the following urls with hot-reloading: